Slyssy/authentication-part1/README.md

 ## Get Routes

-[] The getProjects route should only fetch the projects associated with the organization that managing those projects.
+[X] The getProjects route should only fetch the projects associated with the user that managing those projects.

 [] The getTasks route should only fetch the tasks associated to the project that is logged in.

 ## Get By ID Routes

-[] The getProjectByID route should only fetch the project if the project is assigned to that organization.
+[X] The getProjectByID route should only fetch the project if the project is assigned to that user.

 [] The getTaskByID route should only fetch the task if the task is assigned to that user.

 ## Update Routes

-[] The updateProject route should only update the project if the project is assigned to that organization.
+[X] The updateProject route should only update the project if the project is assigned to that user.

 [] The updateTask route should only update the task if the task is assigned to that user.

 ## Delete Routes

-[] The deleteProject route should only delete the project if the project is assigned to that organization.
+[X] The deleteProject route should only delete the project if the project is assigned to that user.

 [] The deleteTask route should only delete the task if the task is assigned to that user.